YasmineBB/saucehub/README.md

 ### Mobile Testing

 * The site is fully fuctional on Android devices using Google Chrome and Safari.
-One bug is present viewing the page on Safari and Chrome on iOS devices which is explained below in Testing.
+One bug is present viewing the page on Safari and Chrome on iOS devices which is explained below in Unfixed Bugs.
 *
 ### Validator Testing